jackhwl/Aspnet-Core-6/SecuringAspNetCore6WithOAuth2AndOIDC/README.md

 ## Section 7: Securing Your API
 * Demo - Securing Access to Your API (Part1)
 * Demo - Securing Access to Your API (Part2)
+* Demo - Passing an Access Token to Your API